AnWiercze/NanopoReaTA/README.md

 Before using this functionality, the preprocessing should be stopped by pressing the "Stop preprocessing" button in the sidebar (see [Stop preprocessing](#stop-preprocessing).
 The current preprocessing iteration will be finished and the pipeline is paused afterwards.
 The user must wait until the preprocessing pipeline is paused before starting Gene Body Coverage analyses.
 (Message of iteration completion will follow soon...).
 The Gene selection functions similar as in [Gene counts](#gene-counts), but only one gene can be selected each time.
 After the gene selection is submitted, the percentage of coverage for a gene divided into 100 percentiles is shown sample- and group-wise (=mean).
 The calculation is based on the RSeQC script for gene body coverage analsis (https://rseqc.sourceforge.net/).

 ### Differential Expression Analysis
 Countfiles for gene- or transcriptome-wise analysis have to be updated manually on demnand.
-After each iteration please click on one of the buttons to either update gene (DESeq2-based) or transcriptome (DRIM-Seq and DEXSeq based) data.
-Please make sure, that the sequencing ran long enough to show low inner variabilities in the expression pattern.
+After each iteration please click on one of the buttons to either update gene (DESeq2-based) or transcript (DESeq2-, DRIM-Seq and DEXSeq based) data.
+Please make sure, the sequencing ran long enough to show low inner variabilities in the expression pattern.
 After pressing the button a differential expression analysis is executed.
 This may take around 5 minutes, depending on the size of the dataset.

-#### Gene-level Tab analysis
+#### Gene-level analysis (DGE with DESeq2)
-Differential gene expression analysis will be performed and the following visualization are shown:
+Differential gene expression analysis will be performed and the following visualizations are shown:
 - A table of all differential expressed genes
 - PCA analysis
 - Volcano plot (DGE)